‘An imperfect leader’: Weakened Macron set to limp on at helm of EU

 Trouble at home

-France’s budget deficit could also hamper its ability to lead a wave of investment in Europe’s economy – as prescribed by Mario Draghi in his report on how to boost the continent’s competitiveness.
+France’s budget woes could also hamper its ability to lead a wave of investment in the EU's economy – as prescribed by Mario Draghi in his report on boosting the bloc's competitiveness.

 Institutional power

-Besides the European Council, which gathers national leaders, the European Commission is another important avenue for EU governments to influence the bloc’s politics, despite the longstanding myth that each country’s Commissioner should leave their national allegiance at the door of the Berlaymont.
+Besides the European Council, which gathers national leaders, the European Commission is another avenue for EU governments to influence the bloc’s politics, despite the official position that the Commissioners from each member state leave their national allegiances at the door of the Berlaymont.

-Here, too, France’s power looks diminished compared to five years ago, at the start of President Ursula von der Leyen’s first term.
-Back then, Commissioner Thierry Breton was on the rise, accumulating powers over a wide range of portfolios and giving a distinctly French flavour to the EU’s top table.
+Here, too, France’s power looks diminished compared to five years ago, at the start of Ursula von der Leyen’s first term.
+Back then, Commissioner Thierry Breton was on the rise, accumulating power over a range of portfolios.
+That gave France considerable weight at the top of the EU executive.

-Since then, Ursula von der Leyen has consolidated her power and, in September this year, she blocked Breton’s nomination to remain in the Commission for a second term, asking Macron for another candidate.
-The man who replaced him, former foreign minister Stéphane Séjourné, has a grander job title as one of six “executive vice-presidents” (EVPs), but less responsibility in practice, with direct control of just one Directorate-General in contrast to Breton’s three.
+He and Von der Leyen locked horns, however, and she blocked Breton’s nomination for a second term.
+Macron's alternative, former foreign minister Stéphane Séjourné, has a grander-sounding job title as one of six executive vice-presidents (EVPs) but less responsibility in practice, with direct control of just one directorate-general.
+Breton had three.

-Besides his leadership of DG Grow, tasked with handling the EU’s internal market, Séjourné has some responsibility on the crucial subject of competitiveness – but must share it with Spain’s Teresa Ribera, another EVP.
+Besides his leadership of DG Grow, tasked with handling the EU’s internal market, Séjourné has some responsibility for competitiveness – but must share it with Spain’s Teresa Ribera, another EVP.

 “His authority on this crucial issue is not very clear,” says Maurice.
-A small conciliation is that Séjourné will oversee work on the Capital Markets Union – an important file that has the potential to improve European competitiveness and innovation.
+A small consolation is that Séjourné will oversee work on a capital markets union – a file with the potential to increase private sources of funding for big projects.

 Categories